MPh-py/MPh/docs/demonstrations.md

 ├─ meshes
 ├─ studies
 ├─ solutions
+├─ batches
 ├─ datasets
+├─ evaluations
+├─ tables
 ├─ plots
 └─ exports

+>>> mph.tree(model)
+block of ice
 ```

-The one component and default view were created by Comsol automatically.
+The parameter group, model component, default view and coordinate
+system were created by Comsol automatically.
+We could rename these
-We could rename them if we wanted to.
-Most built-in groups are still
+nodes if we wanted to.
+Most built-in groups are still empty, waiting
-empty, waiting for nodes to be created.
+for features to be created.

-The demo script [`create_capacitor.py`][create] shows how to create more
+The demo script [`create_capacitor.py`][create] shows how to create
-advanced features than the simple example here: It generates the
+more advanced features than in the simple example here: It generates
-demonstration model used in the [Tutorial](tutorial).
+the demonstration model used in the [Tutorial](tutorial).

 [repo]:    https://github.com/MPh-py/MPh